sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 $$
 \begin{aligned}
 x(t) & = \frac{1}{2} a_it^2 + v_it + x_i, \\\\
-     & t \in \mathbb{R}; \ x_i, v_i, a_i \in \mathbb{R}^n
+     & t \in \mathbb{R}; \ x_i, v_i, a_i \in \mathbb{R}^3
 \end{aligned}
 $$

-Here, $x_i$ is the initial position of the ball, $v_i$ is the initial velocity, and $a_i$ is the initial acceleration, with all variables existing in a *hypothetical* $n$-dimensional space. $t$ represents the time elapsed since the ball was tossed.
+Here, $x_i$ is the initial position of the ball, $v_i$ is the initial velocity, and $a_i$ is the initial acceleration, with all variables existing in a *hypothetical* $n$-dimensional space (our world). $t$ represents the time elapsed since the ball was tossed. $x(t)$ is the height of the ball at any timepoint $t$.

 For a moment, let's pretend we know nothing about the *continuous* path that the ball takes, what we consider to be the [*closed-form solution*](https://en.wikipedia.org/wiki/Closed-form_expression), or the above equation that represents the ball's position ($x_i$).
 Instead, let's ponder: how can we piece together the ball's trajectory from the discrete images shown in [Fig. 1](#fig1)?

 Drawing inspiration from the combined discrete/continuous image ([Fig. 3](#fig3)), which bridges the time-agnostic ([Fig. 1](#fig1)) and time-aware ([Fig. 2](#fig2)) figures, we notice that the most significant difference in each discrete image is the background (with the *ball* serving as a constant reference).

 Can we now quantify this difference of background?
-The answer lies in the change in the *position* of the ball, which alters the background from the perspective of a third-party observer.
+The answer lies in the change of the *position* of the ball, which alters the background from the perspective of a third-party observer.
 This insight is precisely the foundation of dimensionality reduction through graph learning: to find the *path* of the ball (the closed equation) that best describes all the images of the ball, given its position (the discrete images) at different timepoints when we know nothing about the realities of our world, specifically how we live in a $3$d world or the laws of physics (kinematics) that need to be followed.

 This analogy serves as a bridge between a simpler, physical representation and the complex biological processes it aims to explain.
 By generalizing, we can align this analogy with what the algorithm was designed to represent: cells and their expressed genes.
 In this context, gene expression can be likened to the snapshots of individual cells, and the latent distribution of *possible* outcomes (moderated by time) can be viewed as the continuous trajectory.
 This continuous trajectory (which will be completed in a following post) exists in a lower dimension than the number of dimensions for the expressed phenotype (the total number of expressed genes).
-But how do we determine this optimal lower dimension to reduce our entire dataset to?
+But how do we determine this optimal lower dimension to reduce our dataset to?

-# Riding the Waves and Webs: A Dive into Genotypes and Phenotypes
+## Riding the Waves and Webs: A Dive into Genotypes and Phenotypes

 The previous analogy, while effective as a broad concept, is somewhat *deterministic*.
 Given the parameters $x_i$, $v_i$, and $a_i$, the height $x(t)$ can be calculated with precision.
 However, this approach doesn't quite capture the randomness inherent in our genotype vs. phenotype conundrum.